MicrosoftDocs/winrt-api/windows.applicationmodel/appinstance_iscurrentinstance.md

 # Windows.ApplicationModel.AppInstance.IsCurrentInstance

 ## -description
-Whether the current instance of the app is the registered instance of the app.
+Whether the current instance of the app is the registered instance of the app for the specific key that this instance has defined.

 ## -property-value
 A Boolean that indicates whether the current app is the registered instance of the app.